-While using a similar aerosol and chemistry module, our model AOD (Figure 10.b) sharply contrast with that of the global GSFC/GOCART model (Figure 10.c) using offline meteorological fields of the Goddard Earth Observing System (GEOS).
-Since sea salt particles dominate the aerosol mixture in the remote marine boundary layer (Figure 11.a and b), their inaccurate representation of sea salt explains the large negative bias over the ocean, as seen by comparing Figure 10.c and Figure 10.a or Figure 10.b.
+While using a similar aerosol and chemistry module, our model AOD (Fig. 10b) sharply contrast with that of the global GSFC/GOCART model (Fig. 10c) using offline meteorological fields of the Goddard Earth Observing System (GEOS).
+Since sea salt particles dominate the aerosol mixture in the remote marine boundary layer (Fig. 11 a and b), their inaccurate representation of sea salt explains the large negative bias over the ocean, as seen by comparing Fig. 10c and a or b.
 The representation of sea salt properties, including mass concentrations, size distributions and optical properties is a major source of uncertainty as illustrated by the vast literature on this subject.
-By revising size parameters for the particle size distributions of SSA and SSC in the GOCART sea salt module (Table B 1), we could identify the origin of discrepancies and correct some of the bias.
+By revising size parameters for the particle size distributions of SSA and SSC in the GOCART sea salt module (Table B1), we could identify the origin of discrepancies and correct some of the bias.

-Specifically, GSFC/GOCART AOD for each aerosol type is calculated using a look-up-table of mass extinction efficiency ( $\beta$ ) by assuming that each aerosol type follows a size distribution with parameters given in Table B 1.
+Specifically, GSFC/GOCART AOD for each aerosol type is calculated using a look-up-table of mass extinction efficiency ( $\beta$ ) by assuming that each aerosol type follows a size distribution with parameters given in Table B1.
 In GSFC/GOCART, dry effective radii ( $r{eff}$ ) values for SSA and SSC are consistent with the OPAC database but they remain larger than those suggested by recent observations (Jaeglé et al., 2011) and used in this study.
-Since assumptions for particle size distributions strongly determine the mass extinction efficiency $\beta$ (Appendix B and Figure B 1 for SSA and SSC), larger values of $r{eff}$ for SSA and SSC produce lower $\beta$ values, explaining why GSFC/GOCART AOD in G4P0 (calculated using Eq.B.6) is systematically low.
+Since assumptions for particle size distributions strongly determine the mass extinction efficiency $\beta$ (Appendix B and Fig. B1 for SSA and SSC), larger values of $r{eff}$ for SSA and SSC produce lower $\beta$ values, explaining why GSFC/GOCART AOD in G4P0 (calculated using Eq.
+(B.6)) is systematically low.

 Another problem is the fractioning of SS mass concentrations given by GOCART for use in the SSA and SSC AOD calculation.
 Four mass size bins are considered in GSFC/GOCART (Chin et al., 2002).
-We show (see Figure 6) that a more reliable AOD computation for SSA and SSC is obtained by discarding two size bins characterized by giant and ultra giant SS aerosols (dry effective radii $r{eff}$ >0.4μm and $r{eff}$ >5μm respectively).
+We show (see Fig. 6) that a more reliable AOD computation for SSA and SSC is obtained by discarding two size bins characterized by giant and ultra giant SS aerosols (dry effective radii $r{eff} > 0.4 \,\mu\text{m}$ and $r{eff} > 5 \,\mu\text{m}$ respectively).
 This is consistent with recent recommendations (Jaeglé et al., 2011) and also with the remarks made by several authors that AOD is too high for sea salt in WRF-Chem applications, which they usually correct using scale factors in the SS generation schemes (Saide et al., 2012).